 The title to the beds of public waters is held in trust by the Commonwealth of Pennsylvania for the benefit of the public.
 In case of rivers and streams, the Commonwealth's ownership extends to ordinary low water mark, and the adjacent riparian landowner owns above the low water mark.

-Impaired Streams [ Click on number 2 -- Click on red stream to get additional info. ]
+Impaired Streams [ Click on number 2, Zoom in, Click on a red stream to get information. ]

 Integrated Water Quality Report – 2024